-Your retirement account’s plan administrator/company that manages the account can help you designate Duke University as a primary or contingent beneficiary on the plan’s beneficiary designation form.
+Your retirement account’s plan administrator can help you designate Duke University as a primary or contingent beneficiary on the plan’s beneficiary designation form.
 Please be sure to send us a copy of any paperwork designating Duke as the beneficiary.

-Let our Duke University Office of Gift Planning know if you have included Duke in your estate plans so we may know how to fulfill your gift once it ultimately comes to the university.
+Let the Duke University Office of Gift Planning know if you have included Duke in your estate plans so we may fulfill your gift in accordance to your wishes once it ultimately comes to the university.
 Complete a confidential Confirmation of Legacy Gift Form and please to contact our staff with any questions you may have.

 Unwrapping Gifts: Bequests and Retirement Account Designations

 There are many reasons why you should consider making a planned gift to support Duke University.
-Phil Buchanan, senior philanthropic counselor of gift planning at Duke, describes the advantages of two different types of estate gifts.
-A bequest or retirement account designation can have a significant impact.
+Phil Buchanan, former senior philanthropic counselor of gift planning at Duke, describes how these types of gifts provide flexibility while supporting Duke University.

 Unwrapping Gifts: Retirement Planning